kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      The buffer commands are as follows:

-     choose-buffer [-NZr] [-F format] [-f filter] [-O sort-order] [-t target-pane] [template] Put a pane into buffer mode, where a buffer may be chosen interactively from a list.  -Z zooms the pane.
+     choose-buffer [-NZr] [-F format] [-f filter] [-K key-format] [-O sort-order] [-t target-pane] [template] Put a pane into buffer mode, where a buffer may be chosen interactively from a list.
+Each buffer is shown on one line.
+A shortcut key is shown on the left in brackets al‐ lowing for immediate choice, or the list may be navigated and an item chosen or otherwise manipulated using the keys below.  -Z zooms the pane.
 The following keys may be used in buffer mode:

                    Key    Function
                    Enter  Paste selected buffer